billyenglish/Calculator/README.md

 <p>Click the buttons or use your keyboard to perform calculations.
 The C button clears the input, and the = button evaluates the expression.</p>

 <h2>📄 License</h2>

+<p>This project is licensed under the MIT License - see the LICENSE file for details.</p>